 Ohan Press is a private micropress.
-We have ten titles to date.
+We have eleven titles to date.
 Descriptions and excerpts follow for your reading enjoyment.
 Please feel free to e-mail us with comments at email@example.com.

 (Sorry, we do not consider manuscripts.)

 My poetry has appeared in such magazines as The Hampden-Sydney Poetry Review, Louisiana Literature, The Hollins Critic, North American Review, Seattle Review, Ellipsis, Weber: The Contemporary West, Poetry Salzburg Review, Journal of the Society for Armenian Studies as well as many anthologies.
 Some of my poems were finalists in literary competitions of journals such as NEW LETTERS, others won prizes and one recently placed first in the Lucidity Clarity Contest.

 I have published the books Carvings from an Heirloom: Oral History Poems, the Writer's Digest award-winning At Quarter Past Reality: New and Selected Poems, History’s Twists: The Armenians (honorable mention), My Literary Profile: A Memoir (honorable mention, New England Book Festival) and A New Orchid Myth from CreateSpace.
 My early work has been cited in the Greenwood Encyclopedia of Multiethnic American Literature.
 I hold a degree in humanities from Harvard University.